TypingDNA/TypingDNARecorder-Android/README.md

 It does so by recording timings based on keydown and keyup events, but also motion data related to the typing behavior (accelerometer, gyroscope, orientation).

 > **Note**: the Android version does not get the keydown events through the event notification system, therefore it needs a screen overlay to capture them.
 It is very important to include this in your apps.
-Also, please note that the recording might not work properly if emojis are used.
+Also, please note that the recording might not work properly if the app allows swipe keyboards and autosuggestions or if emojis are used.

 For the recorder to work, the TypingDNAOverlayService must be registered as a service in AndroidManifest.xml: